 Face-to-face courses are for people who can attend a training centre course and dedicate themselves to 4 weeks’ full-time learning.

 The best thing is to attend a face-to-face course in the country where you would like to teach.
 Doing this is the easiest way to train and teach abroad.

 A face-to-face course is the best way to learn.
 You are in a classroom with your trainer and classmates.
-You can interact with your classmates who are facing the same challenges as you.
+You can interact with your classmates who face the same challenges as you.
 You can ask questions and ask for clarification in real-time.
 You will finish in 4 weeks, so the learning cycle is intense and, most importantly, fast.

-You should get to teach practice classes to real English language learners.
+You should get to teach practice classes to genuine English language learners.
 Apart from the invaluable experience of doing this, you will be infinitely more attractive to employers than the other job candidates who have not had any teaching practice in their course.